A return to 60/40 balance? [PODCAST]

 6. Host marketing events that resonate with your clients.
-Marketing events can be vital to your business-building strategy because they give you the chance to thank your clients in person, interact with your prospects, and give everyone in attendance a memorable experience.
+Marketing events give you the chance to thank your clients in person, interact with prospects, and give everyone in attendance a memorable experience.

 There once was a time when you could attract a roomful of prospects simply by sponsoring a seminar with a free dinner, but it takes a much more creative approach these days.
 You need to think outside the banquet hall to make your events fun or educational.
 Meet at a winery, bakery, brewery, flower garden, museum, or historic mansion.
 Bring a musician or magician or comedian; or invite your guests to group golf lessons, a pool tournament or a dinner aboard a boat.

 How do you decide what type of event would hit the mark with your clients and prospects?
-The simple answer is to just ask them – take a survey to learn what type of event would be compelling enough for them to attend and invite a guest.
+The simple answer is to ask them—take a survey to learn what type of events would be compelling enough for them to attend and invite a guest.

 7. Automate your follow-up.
 Superior follow-up is your final competitive advantage.
-According to SalesForce, it takes six to eight touches to create a viable sales lead.5 To make your follow-up more effective, assemble a battery of follow-up tools – newsletters, articles, social media, special events – to systematize your follow-up process.
-Add to that a calendar of birthdays and anniversaries of your prospects, clients and clients’ family members to add a personal touch to your follow-up.
+According to SalesForce, it takes seven to 13 touches to create before a sales conversion5.
+To make your follow-up more effective, assemble a battery of follow-up tools—newsletters, articles, social media, special events—to systematize your follow-up process.
+Add to that a calendar of birthdays and anniversaries of your prospects, clients, and clients’ family members to add a personal touch to your follow-up.

 Over time, if you put in the time and resources to market your services, your efforts may pay off with an enviable competitive advantage and a wave of new prospects to keep your business growing for years to come.

-The concepts in this article are intended for educational purposes only.
-Check with your organization for any specific policies or procedures they have related to these activities
+The concepts presented are intended for educational purposes only.
+They may not be suitable for your client’s particular situation.
+The suitability of any specific product or strategy will be dependent upon your clients’ particular situation.
+Check with your organization for any specific requirements or restrictions they have related to client related activities.

 1 Precision Senior Marketing, “5 Prospecting Methods that Really Work,” June 2017